bakermd86/STAChatlogs/episodes/s01_e01_just_war_part_2.md

 Failed on DC: 1 [2d20 = 23]**<br />
 *Kolea reporting for duty.*<br />
 **Kolea:** reporting for duty.<br />
->A group of Rutareans see the transporter beam and come over to investigate<br />
+>A group of Osalans see the transporter beam and come over to investigate<br />

 *Zox clutches a type-2 phaser and awaits beaming down.*<br />
 **Oakadan:** I'm ready to go when you are, Chief Tactical Officer<br />